MaastrichtU-Library/circular-research-data-coursebook/_episodes/07-data-reusing.md

 ---
-title: "Data Reusing"
+title: "6.
+Responsibly reuse"
 teaching: 10
 exercises: 15
 questions:
 - "1 How to cite data when reusing a data source?"
 - "2 How do we make sure data will be reused?"
 objectives:
-- "The participant will understand the importance of data citation"
+- "The participant will understand the importance of data citation."
-- "The participant will learn tools to test discoverability for data to be reused"
+- "The participant will learn tools to test discoverability for data to be reused."
 keypoints:
-- 'Digital Objects (e.g. Datasets) "live" in the web, imagine they are like fishes in the sea 🐠🐠.
-The way to get picked up by a "fisherman" 🎣 i.e. a search engine (e.g. Google) is by describing these Digital Objects with Rich Metadata'
+- 'Digital Objects (e.g., Datasets) "live" on the web, imagine they are like fishes in the sea 🐠🐠.
+The way to get picked up by a "fisherman" 🎣 i.e., a search engine (e.g., Google) is by describing these Digital Objects with Rich Metadata.'
 ---

 > ## FAIR principles used in Data Reusing: